bthanh18391/GovCrypto_-/README.md

 persons computer for evidence of the use of cryptocurrencies.
 GovCrypto scans the entire file system, including network drives, to check whether there are file name that indicate the use of cryptocurrencies.
-You can enter the search filter under ""Settings"".
+You can enter the search filter under "Settings".
 If a Bitcoin-Desktop-Wallet is found, it will be selected automatically at the end of the scanning process.
 Hits can be opened with a double click. <br>

 The following hash types can be considered for decrypting software wallets with GovCracker